EU-Cyber-Resilience-Act-for-connected-devices

 Explore practical resources to prepare for CRA

-CRA is redefining connectivity for industrial manufacturers
+CRA is redefining connectivity for manufacturers

 This blog post explains what that responsibility looks like in practice and answers a question many device makers and machine builders now ask: what does the CRA actually mean for manufacturers who build their own connectivity?